apache/incubator-samoa/documentation/Developing-New-Tasks-in-SAMOA.md

 ![Hello World Task](images/HelloWorldTask.png)

-To develop the task, we create a new class that implements the interface `com.yahoo.labs.samoa.tasks.Task`.
+To develop the task, we create a new class that implements the interface `org.apache.samoa.tasks.Task`.
 For convenience we also implement `com.github.javacliparser.Configurable` which allows to parse command-line options.

 The `init` method builds the topology by instantiating the necessary `Processors`, `Streams` and connecting the source processor with the destination processor.